jrzvnn/wonderpets/README.md

 ## Technology Used

-The Wonder Pets mobile app is built using Next.js, a popular framework that combines the benefits of React and server-side rendering.
+The Wonder Pets app is built using Next.js, a popular framework that combines the benefits of React and server-side rendering.
 This allows for a seamless and interactive user experience.
-Additionally, Next.js optimizes performance and ensures fast loading times for a smooth mobile app experience.
+Additionally, Next.js optimizes performance and ensures fast loading times for a smooth app experience.

 ## Deployment

-The mobile app is deployed using the Vercel platform, providing a reliable and scalable hosting solution.
+The app is deployed using the Vercel platform, providing a reliable and scalable hosting solution.
 Deployment settings are configured to ensure a seamless deployment process and continuous integration.